-Pressure Switch issues can take a couple of forms.
+Pressure Switch leak issues can take a few forms.

 There are real pressure switch problems, things that are actually wrong with a pressure switch, or there are problems that appear to be pressure switch related, but are not.
 This page deals with both.